Mars sample-return mission

 A Mars sample-return (MSR) mission is a proposed mission to collect rock and dust samples on Mars and return them to Earth.
 Such a mission would allow more extensive analysis than that allowed by onboard sensors.

-The three most recent concepts are a NASA–ESA proposal, a CNSA proposal, Tianwen-3, and a Roscosmos proposal, Mars-Grunt.
-Although NASA and ESA's plans to return the samples to Earth are still in the design stage as of 2022, samples have been gathered on Mars by the Perseverance rover.

-Risks of cross-contamination of the Earth biosphere from returned Martian samples have been raised, though the risk of this occurring is considered to be extremely low.
+Risks of cross-contamination of the Earth biosphere from returned Martian samples have been raised, though the risk of this occurring is considered to be low.